-Your guide to the benefits and risks of automating your crypto trading.
+Your guide to the benefits and risks of automating your crypto trading with a crypto bot.

 Cryptocurrency markets are famous for their volatility, which presents a lot of opportunities.
 Crypto trading bots are designed to leverage these opportunities better than a human could alone.

-Let’s take a look at what cryptocurrency trading bots can do, what they cannot do, and what to consider if you’re thinking of using one.
+Let’s take a look at what crypto trading bots can do, what they cannot do, and what to consider if you’re thinking of using one.